 is a process of curing leather that utilizes the natural tannins of plants, like birch or mimosa, to achieve a unique character.
 The process, while time consuming, creates a more durable leather and is more sustainable than modern methods like chrome tanning and does not require use of chrome or other heavy metals in the process.
 A semi-aniline colouring method is used to retain the leather’s natural, full grain surface.
 Variations in tone, texture and uniformity are inherent features of natural leather and should not be considered imperfections.

 Vegetable tanned leather is different from chrome tanned leather, both in feel, smell and character.
 Over time the color and characteristics of vegetable tanned leather will change and develop a unique patina.
 The leather will become softer in feel and light colors will slightly darken in tone.
 Only 10% of all tanning is vegetable base, due to its complex process and much higher cost of manufacture.
-Visit www.pellealvegetale.it to read more about vegetable tanned leather or send us an email with your questions email@example.com
+Visit www.pellealvegetale.it to read more about vegetable tanned leather or send us an email with your questions to email@example.com

 Vegetable-tanned leather has limitations in color, since it’s natural tone is beige it can only be dyed in shades darker than beige.
-Our black, red, brown, taupe, blue and red leathers are vegetable tanned.

 is a process of curing leather with a synthetic tannin, instead of a vegetable, to achieve a lighter colour.
 The process is similar to vegetable tanned leather and no heavy metals or chrome is used in the process.
-The synthetic tanning process makes it possible to create a leather with a lighter natural tone than beige.
+The synthetic tanning process makes it possible to create a leather with a lighter natural tone then beige.
 Variations in tone, texture and uniformity are inherent features of natural leathers and should not be considered imperfections.